thony-ui/cs3219-ay2526s1-project-g22/backend/README.md

    - Create `/order-service` folder.
    - Add `Dockerfile` in the root directory of the new service
    - Register it in `docker-compose.yml`.
-   - Update the api gateway (backend `index.ts`) with the new route refer to `const services: Record<string, string> = {
+   - Update the api gateway (backend `app.ts`) with the new route refer to `const services: Record<string, string> = {
   "user-service": process.env.USER_SERVICE_URL || "http://localhost:6001",
   // add more here, e.g. "order-service": process.env.ORDER_SERVICE_URL